HEARTS AND HANDS

 Phone companionship and checking.

-If you or someone you know is in need assistance from a Hearts and Hands volunteer, contact Didier Gincig at 376-7723.
+If you or someone you know is in need of assistance from a Hearts and Hands volunteer, please contact Arron Redford at 376-7929.
 We will arrange for an assessment meeting to determine what needs can be met through our program and a volunteer will be matched according to similar interests and who can best meet the needs requested.
 If appropriate, referrals to other programs and services will be provided.
 There is no fee for services provided by Hearts and Hands.

 HOW CAN I HELP?